 Prioritize

 Determine your problem areas such as bills, groceries, meals, laundry, lawn care.
-Organize chore lists, plan ahead with premade meals for the weekdays, do one load of laundry everyday instead of making it a laundry weekend (and we all know how those go).
+Organize chore lists, plan-ahead with premade meals for the weekdays, do one load of laundry everyday instead of making it a laundry weekend (and we all know how those go).
 Make a list for the grocery store to avoid overspending.
 Get your bills on autopay or set up a budget on your home computer with easy pay options by app or web so that you spend less money and time writing checks and/or calling-in last minute payments.

 Organize